On February 3, 1871 a law proclaimed Rome the new capital of the Kingdom of Italy. The court, the parliament and the associated

 A small church for the few inhabitants of the nearby farms was the only building of historical interest.
-It was dedicated to S. Isidoro, patron of the farmers, and to S. Eurosia, to whom farmers appealed when they feared hail would destroy their crops.
-At the beginning it was just a chapel belonging to the Paradisi family: in 1818 the chapel was replaced by a small church decorated with reliefs portraying St Philip Neri and St Charles Borromeo who both had revived the tradition of the pilgrimages to the seven basilicas of Rome.
+It was dedicated to St. Isidore, patron of the farmers, and to St. Eurosia, to whom farmers appealed when they feared hail would destroy their crops.
+At the beginning it was just a chapel belonging to the Paradisi family: in 1818 the chapel was replaced by a small church decorated with reliefs portraying St. Philip Neri and St. Charles Borromeo who both had revived the tradition of the pilgrimages to the seven basilicas of Rome.

 On February 18, 1920 King Victor Emmanuel III laid the foundation stone of Borgata Giardino: the site chosen for the first block was near Via Ostiense where the inhabitants could find public transportation to go to work.
 There was only one access to the houses: in a way it reminded the inhabitants of the small walled towns near Rome from which they came.

-La Garbatella was developed by blocks (Italian Lotto) which were designed by different architects over a period of approximately twenty years: this produced a great variety of styles and decorations, with many details reminding the viewer of medieval, Renaissance or Baroque patterns.
+La Garbatella was developed by blocks (Italian Lotto, see the image used as background for this page) which were designed by different architects over a period of approximately twenty years: this produced a great variety of styles and decorations, with many details reminding the viewer of medieval, Renaissance or Baroque patterns.
 The inhabitants did not find in the new quarter the alien landscape of so many modern urban developments, but the familiar mixture of styles existing in so many streets of Rome and they easily felt at home in their new houses.

 When La Garbatella was developed private motorization was yet to come (at least for the working class), so only a few large streets were planned for a tramway line to go round the new quarter.
 Winding streets, steps, old statues and jars all contributed to the inhabitants' feeling that they were living in a town district where others had lived before them.

 In the 1930s several large buildings were erected in La Garbatella to provide the services required by its increased population.
 Casa dei Bambini was built on the site of a suburban villa and it retains the fašade of the old casino of the villa.
-A large parish church was dedicated to S. Francesco Saverio.
+A large parish church was dedicated to St. Francis Xavier in 1951.